 Badger cull plans ruled legal – Mr Justice Ouseley, sitting at the High Court in London, held that the Badger Trust’s challenge of the controversial plans had failed on all grounds.
 This now paves the way for the cull to begin in the Autumn.
 More detail can be found in a Telegraph article here.
-You can read the NFU’s response here or see the official Judgment here.
+You can read the NFU’s response here.
 The Badger Trust is now considering whether to appeal.

 Dairy farmers protest in London – Dairy farmers from around the country travelled to London on Wednesday to raise awareness of pending cuts in the price many milk suppliers will pay to farmers from 1 August.
 Asda, Morrisons and the Co-Op were particularly in the spotlight, whilst Tesco, Sainsbury’s, Waitrose and M&S garnered praise from growers for paying a fair price already.
 The BBC’s story gained mainstream coverage, whilst the Farmers Guardian report here has more detail.
 This story will no doubt continue to develop.